-Our clients are both small and large, public & private, pre-IPO, and non-profit organizations.
-Clients are typically $50 million to multi-billion dollar revenue Fortune 1000 companies, or have assets between $500 million to $15 billion.
-Successful placements span the entire C-Suite and include VP and Director level leadership roles.
+Our hands-on HR recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
+Clients are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion.
+Successful placements span the entire C-Suite – CEO, COO, CFO, CHRO, CMO, and include vice president human resources, general counsel, and other director-level leadership roles.

-Read more of our industry-leading C-Suite resources to see why Cowen Partners is a leading retained executive search firm in New York City, Chicago, Seattle, San Francisco, Dallas, Los Angeles, and beyond:
+Read more of our industry-leading diversity recruiting resources to see why Cowen Partners is a leading diversity and inclusion executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:

 Cowen Partners is proud to provide the highest quality executive recruitment services to all major and minor industries, including (but not limited to):